audrey617/My-Notes/ML/CS7641 Mid-term Prep.md

 - Empirically successful and can handle missing attributes<br/>

 Disadvantages:
-- Because of the strong conditional independence assumption placed on the attributes in the model, Naïve Bayes doesn’t model the inner relationships between attributes<br/><br/>
+Because of the strong conditional independence assumption placed on the attributes in the model, Naïve Bayes doesn’t model the inner relationships between attributes<br/>
+Naive Bayes is called naive because it assumes that each input variable is independent.<br/><br/>

 <h1 id="12">Module: UL5 - Info Theory</h1>